CyborgCodeSyndicate/roa-libraries/ui-interactor/README.md

 ## Overview
 The **ui-interactor** module provides a comprehensive Selenium-based UI automation framework built on Java 17+.
 It introduces `SmartWebDriver` and `SmartWebElement` as enhanced wrappers with configurable waits, exception handling strategies, and optional Shadow DOM support while preserving standard Selenium semantics.

 UI widgets are modeled as pluggable components.
 Component services (e.g., `ButtonService`, `InputService`, `TableService`) delegate to concrete implementations resolved by `ComponentFactory` using configuration-driven defaults from `UiConfig`.
-The framework supports 17 component types including buttons, inputs, checkboxes, selects, radios, toggles, tables, modals, alerts, links, loaders, tabs, accordions, and lists.
+The framework supports 14 component types including buttons, inputs, checkboxes, selects, radios, toggles, tables, modals, alerts, links, loaders, tabs, accordions, and lists.

-Driver management is abstracted via `DriverProvider` implementations (Chrome, Firefox, Edge, Safari) with automatic driver download via WebDriverManager.
+Driver management is abstracted via `DriverProvider` implementations (Chrome, Edge) with automatic driver download via WebDriverManager.
 The insertion pattern provides uniform data entry across components.
 Structured logging via `LogUi` surfaces actions and failures for observability.

 The library is test-framework agnostic and designed to be embedded in adapters or test rings.